Continued from my very first post, here: Divorce…Necessary Drama??

 The authority structure is shifted causing the children to lose respect for anyone who attempts to lead, whether it is parent, teacher, or government.
 Discipline becomes either non-existent or rejected.
 Studies show once well-adjusted children (and especially teens) become unruly, disrespectful, and bitter.
 Most of the damage from the parent’s divorce is neglected, ignored, or stifled, thereby carried into their own subsequent marriages.
 The experts say the Millennial Generation has chosen to cohabitation rather than to marry.
 Unfortunately, this arrangement brings up another host of dysfunction.

 At the first separation, the parents (especially the mother) are so consumed with surviving; they do not recognize the hurt inflicted on the children.
 Each spouse believes the children will “believe” their side.
 After all, if the parent does not like someone, naturally, their children will not like them either…right?
 Except in this case…the other person happens to be the other parent.
-No bond is greater than the parent bond…with both parents.
+No bond is greater than the parent bond…with both parents, no matter how bad the parent.
 Have you ever sat on half a toilet?
 The result has the same correlation in the life of a child of divorce.
 They feel nothing works right and every time they try to succeed, they end up with a mess all over the floor.
 Since the trust has been severed with the parents, they run to the closest “janitor” to help clean up their family mess.
 Unfortunately, the people the children seek help from are usually their friends who are going through the same.
 They gather advice from wounded healers, driving the bitterness deeper while learning to put on masks of false strength.

 My biggest goal in writing this blog is to help hurting people.
 Sometimes, we have to see the darkness on the other side of the door to keep us from opening it and walking through.
 I have been on both sides.
 No matter which side of divorce you are sitting, please realize; the side that has the greenest grass is the side in which you cultivate, fertilize, and water.
 Start watering with the Word.
 Not the word of religiosity, but the Word of God’s infinite love.
 Are you seeking revenge for the person who wounded or deserted you?
 Trust me; your actions will only backfire.
 Let it go…out of your heart.
 Leave the revenge, judgments, and the other person to God.
 Your peace will only come when the truth of God’s love fills your heart.